Manouli/styleguide/README.md

 # React Components

-A library of React components created using the course "Creating Reusable React Components".
+A library of React components
 ## Install
 ```
 npm install